 WHEN: Last Sunday and Monday of August

-Notting Hill Carnival takes place in London, England and is known as one of the most popular carnivals in all of Europe.
+The Notting Hill Carnival takes place in London, England and is known as one of the most popular carnivals in all of Europe.
 The events begin with Brazilian samba schools participating in true Brazilian style.
-The two most popular and famous schools are The London School of Samba and The Paraiso School of Scamba.
+The two most popular and famous schools are the London School of Samba and the Paraiso School of Scamba.
 They bring the unique style of a Brazilian carnival across the globe to England.
 The event takes place yearly on the last Sunday and Monday of August.
-It features a two day parade with more than 50,000 artists and over a million visitors.
-There are actually more than forty different points that weave through the parade’s route where visitors can check out the delicious Brazilian foods and listen to the music.
+It features a two-day parade with more than 50,000 artists and over a million visitors.
+There are actually more than 40 different points that weave through the parade’s route where visitors can check out the delicious Brazilian foods and listen to the music.

 WHERE: Cologne, Germany